edgio-docs/edgio-docs/src/guides/v7/performance/request.md

 ## Request Protocol Version {/*request-protocol-version*/}

-The CDN service communicates using the HTTP protocol version (e.g., HTTP/1.0 or HTTP/1.1) defined in the request.
+The CDN service communicates using the HTTP protocol version (i.e., HTTP/1.0 or HTTP/1.1) defined in the request.
 The HTTP/2.0 protocol version is only used for the communication between the client and the edge of our network.

 <Callout type="info">